-WP-Optimize is a free database cleanup tool, which cleans up old unused files to increase your website’s performance.
+WP-Optimize is a free database cleanup tool that cleans up old unused files to increase your website’s performance.

 Coming Soon Plugin

-If you use Bluehost, you will have the option to use the Bluehost coming soon page in Settings, under general and you scroll all the way to the bottom you will see it.
+If you use Bluehost, you will have the option to use the Bluehost coming soon page in Settings, under general, and if you scroll all the way to the bottom, you will see it.

 When enabled, visitors will see this screen when they visit your site:

-Now, this isn’t an appealing coming soon page and it isn’t even customizable.
+This isn’t an appealing coming soon page and isn’t even customizable.

-Luckily there is the Coming Soon plugin which gives you full control to design the coming soon page or maintenance page if you need to update your site.
+Luckily, the Coming Soon plugin gives you full control to design the coming soon page or maintenance page if you need to update your site.

 WP Smush is a plugin that compresses your images to a smaller size without losing quality.

-Bonus: I advise to compress images with a site like TinyJPG first then upload the image to WordPress to be compressed by one of these image compression plugins so your image can be smaller without quality loss which further increases performance!
+Bonus: I advise compressing images with a site like TinyJPG first, then uploading the image to WordPress to be compressed by one of these image compression plugins so your image can be smaller without quality loss which further increases performance!

-Yoast SEO is a free advanced plugin used for SEO techniques so your blog posts can rank higher on search engines such as Google.
+Yoast SEO is a free advanced plugin used for SEO to help your blog posts rank higher on search engines such as Google.